TL;DR — Behold, 16 hats that product owners & product managers wear as part of their ongoing quest to continuously deliver valuable software.

 Cheerleader; /ˈCHirˌlēdər/; as a servant leader, you are continually cheering on team members, inspiring sales and marketing, and encouraging customer success with the enthusiastic and vocal support of the products and services you support.

 Marketeer; /ˈmärkəˈtir/; you extoll the value proposition to — and collaborate with — those engaged in activities and processes creating and delivering compelling the compelling message of outcomes to your customers, clients, partners, and society at large.

 Juggler; /ˈjəɡ(ə)lər/; you are one skilled in keeping several initiatives in motion in the air at the same time by alternately tossing and catching them.
 Sometimes these endeavors take on the form of fire or chainsaws, in which dropping one could lead to disastrous results.

-Scientist; /ˈsīəntəst/; as a scientist, you set forth set forth as hypotheses explanations for the occurrences of various specified groups of phenomena.
-You then engage in systematic observations, measurements, and experiments, and testing in the hopes of producing value and/or validated learning to your customers, your stakeholders, your organization, and/or your team.
+Scientist; /ˈsīəntəst/; as a scientist, you set forth as hypotheses explanations for the occurrences of various specified groups of phenomena.
+You then engage in systematic observations, measurements, experiments, and testing in the hopes of producing value and/or validated learning for your customers, your stakeholders, your organization, and/or your team.

 Disagree?
 Awesome, leave a comment.
 Like what you see?
 Clap!
 Have another hat that product managers wear?
 Don’t be shy, let us know what it is.